 At the Glacier Discovery Centre in Jasper National Park, water is a big theme.
 Its frozen entity comprises the 215 square kilometres of glacial ice that makes up the Columbia Icefield, encompassing the toe of the Athabasca Glacier.

-But one element that may not come to mind is the water needed to sustain these visitation levels, which are only on the rise.
-From dining experiences to the less glamorous bathroom needs, efficient water systems are a necessity here — particularly because the population centre nearest to this fragile environment is over 100 kilometres away.
+But one element that may not come to mind is the water required to make every visit to the Columbia Icefield as comfortable and enjoyable as possible.
+From dining experiences to the less glamorous bathroom needs, efficient water systems are a necessity here — particularly because the population centre nearest to this pristine environment is over 100 kilometres away.

 And so now visitors can rest assured that their presence in this fragile environment is being well-managed.
 Every drop counts, after all.

 We are building a team of passionate people determined to make a difference in the places we love.
 Every effort counts.
 Meet more of them here and discover how Promise to Place is the real deal.